-In December of 2015, stability was no longer healthy so we chose spontaneity.
-Greg and I left our life in California to travel the world.
+In December of 2015, Greg and I left our life in California to travel the world.

 Over the next year and a half we had the adventure of a lifetime.
 We ate pastries in Paris, drank with the locals in Spain, trekked through the Sahara desert in Morocco, toured skyscrapers in Dubai, and explored the subcontinent of India.

 Traveling the world with nothing but two backpacks taught us a lot about ourselves, a lot about the world, and a lot about each other.
 We both agree it was one of the best decisions we ever made.

 Our next adventure involved moving to Austin, Texas.
 We’ve both been pleasantly surprised at how quickly we found ourselves calling Austin ‘home’, and over the last few years have enjoyed putting some roots down and building our first home.

 Today, Greg manages a team of graphic designers and web developers for a company called MediaSmack, and I run my own business selling real estate.
 We’re getting married in December of 2020, and last year welcomed our daughter, Avery into our family.

 We feel very fulfilled in all we’ve experienced together so far, and can’t wait to see what the future holds.
 Thanks for coming along for the ride!

 We flipped a coin to figure out who would write the About Page, and I, Sara ended up the victor.
 So, here’s our story.